anthonyamar/my-second-brain/Ideas/Incubator/Personal digital art museum.md

 ## What is digital art?

-I recently discovered #digital-art as financial assets through #NFT ([Non-fungible token](https://en.wikipedia.org/wiki/Non-fungible_token)) in an #investments newsletter.
+I recently discovered #digital-art as financial assets through [Non Fungible Tokens (NFT)](Non%20Fungible%20Tokens%20(NFT).md) in an #investments newsletter.
 I liked the concept a lot and appear to me as the most concrete application of #blockchain in art so far.

 Digital art marketplace has emerged, allowing art fans, collectors and investors to buy piece of art with a cotation that can rise (or fall) and have the certainty of his ownership and authenticity thanks to non fungible tokens, #smart-contract and #Ethereum blockchain.